On This Day in History: June 1

 - Kentucky is admitted as the 15th state of the United States.

-- Benedict Arnold, a general in the Continental Army during the American Revolutionary War, is court-martialed for malfeasance.
+- The court-martial for malfeasance of Benedict Arnold, a general in the Continental Army during the American Revolutionary War, begins.

 - Wolraad Woltemade rescues 14 sailors at the Cape of Good Hope from the sinking ship De Jonge Thomas by riding his horse into the sea seven times.
 He drowned on his eighth attempt.

 - The Scottish Covenanters defeat John Graham of Claverhouse at the Battle of Drumclog.